Statement

 Thank You

-To many friends and participants, especially Jessica Ward, for your willingness to collaborate and participate in the photoshoots and to Alan Cano, my favorite photographer of masks and weirdos.
+To many friends family, and participants, especially Karen, Sal, and Jessica Ward, for your willingness to collaborate and participate in the photoshoots and to Alan Cano, my favorite photographer of masks and weirdos.